harmoney-dev/stellare-camunda-utils/README.md

 ### hem-mapping

 If the original [HEM_3.19_2022Q4_smoothed.xlsx](/hem-mapping/HEM_3.19_2022Q4_smoothed.xlsx) updated, please do update the [input_hem.xlsx] and re-run `npm run start:hem-mapping` under `hem-mapping` folder to obtain new rules.
 You can also checkout to [updated_hem.xlsx](/hem-mapping/input_hem.xlsx) to verify the update.

+> Please ensure to update the UPPER_BAND in [index.js](/hem-mapping/index.js) according to the latest HEM table before executing the script.

 ### postcode-mapping